 Even though we build the Ice Castles we are continually fascinated with them.
-Here are some interesting facts we think you’ll find interesting:
+Here are 8 facts we think you’ll find interesting:

 - 1. The very first of the Ice Castles was built in Alpine, Utah, in the front yard of our founder, Brent Christensen.
 He was building an ice cave for his daughter and tried out an idea of spraying a wood frame with water.
 His daughter named the structure the “Ice Castles” and the name stuck.